kavyaacharya77/BEC456B_LABREPORT/Experiment_6.md

 ### Case 3: For mirror ratio 2:1
 ![Screenshot 2025-03-23 202746](https://github.com/user-attachments/assets/a3577ac5-cfc7-45e5-8e20-f931db99f605)

+### <ins> DC Analysis
+While keeping length of M1 and M2 MOSFET as 180nm, set the width of M1 as 20um and M2 as 10um.
+And Width W of MOSFET M3 is set as 20.75um.
+Here the current (Id) in the MOSFET M2 must be 1/2 times the Iref.

 #### <ins> Design Calculations </ins>
 1. Determine the drain current (Id)